- Find a Trail

 On the southern end of the trail in Indianapolis, parking is available in Frank and Judy O’Bannon Old Northside Soccer Park (950 E 16th St.).
 To reach the park: From I-70 E, take Exit 111 for Washington Street; turn left on Washington.
 In 0.2 miles, turn right on College Avenue; travel north for 1.5 miles, then turn right on E. 16th Street.
 After 0.2 miles, you’ll see the park entrance and parking on your right at the Bundy Place intersection; the Monon Trail parallels the east side of the park.

-To access the 96th Street trailhead in Carmel, take Interstate 465 to US Route 31 (N. Meridian Street), and drive south for a quarter mile.
+To access the 96th Street trailhead in Carmel, take I-465 to US Route 31 (N. Meridian Street), and drive south for a quarter mile.
 Turn left onto E. 96th Street and continue for 1.25 miles to the trailhead, on the left.

-To reach the Westfield trailhead at the northern end of the trail: From US 31 N, take the exit for IN 32 W/Main Street; keep left to get on IN 32 W and continue on the highway for 0.9 miles.
+To reach the Westfield trailhead: From US 31 N, take the exit for IN 32 W/Main Street; keep left to get on IN 32 W and continue on the highway for 0.9 miles.
 Take a left onto Dartown Road and drive 0.1 miles until the short road ends at Quaker Park (17501 Dartown Rd.), which will be on your left.
 Another trail, the Midland Trace Trail, begins at the parking lot; take that for a half mile to the Monon Trail.

 Beautiful trail - plenty of access points.
 We were impressed by how well thought out the trails extras were.
 Porch swings, super clean bathrooms, even a bike repair station.
 There are quite a few required stops for busy roads but 9 out of 10 times the traffic stops for you.